Chippy4/NetworkInformation/README.md

    - Build the project in Visual Studio.

 ## Usage
+   - A simple, fully functional design is included calledWBP_NetworkInformation.

+# Use our design:
-   - A simple design is included (WBP_NetworkInformation).
-You can easily access it by creating a new Widget blueprint or going in to an existing one.
+   - You can easily access it by creating a new Widget blueprint or going in to an existing one.
 In the add components tab, just search for WBP_NetworkInformation.
 You need to set the anchors to fullscreen as well as making sure left, right, top and bottom offsets are 0.

+# Make your own design:
    - If you wish to create your own design:

 ### 1. Create Blueprint: